-Safer recruitment
+18. Safer recruitment

-Our school endeavours to ensure that we do our utmost to employ only 'suitable' staff and allow only 'suitable' volunteers to work with children by complying with the requirements of Keeping Children Safe in Education 2020 together with the school's and the WS Safer Recruitment policies.
+Our school endeavours to ensure that we do our utmost to employ only 'suitable' staff and allow only 'suitable' volunteers to work with children by complying with the requirements of Keeping Children Safe in Education 2022 together with the school's and the Warwickshire Safeguarding Safer Recruitment procedures.